Holidays Calendar for June 13, 2016

 • 1972 Died: Georg von Békésy, Hungarian biophysicist who was awarded the 1961 Nobel Prize in Physiology or Medicine for his research of the cochlea.

 • 1966 The United States Supreme Court ruled in Miranda v.
-Arizona suspects must be informed of their rights before being questioned (Miranda warning).
+Arizona that suspects must be informed of their rights before being questioned (Miranda warning).

 • 1966 Born: Grigori Perelman, Russian mathematician who proved the Poincaré conjecture and was awarded the 2006 Fields Medal but declined to accept it.